 3. Afternoon Tea Service

-Afternoon teas have made a huge comeback recently.
-If your café tends to go quiet after lunch, why not launch an Afternoon Tea Menu from 3pm onwards?
+Afternoon teas have made a serious comeback.
+If your café goes quiet after lunch, launching an Afternoon Tea menu from 3pm is one of the simplest ways to fill those dead hours with paying customers.

 4. Halloween Specials